msjonker/dox-blog/README.md

 * The tests included are very basic, better tests are encouraged particularly for logic you added.
 * Please refrain from including unnecessary gems or spending time on CSS.
 * Avoid pushing indentation changes to current files, this makes the changeset harder to read.
-* The use any kind of JavaScript front-end enhacements is 100% optional, feel free to add if you'd like to show your skills.
+* The use of any kind of JavaScript front-end enhacements is 100% optional, feel free to add if you'd like to show your skills.
 This should NOT be where you spend most of your time.
 One idea: in place search result suggestions.
 * Once completed, email a link to your Pull Request to jobs@doximity.com